alejandro-bulgaris/movie-search-api-exercise/README.md

 ### Install openjdk-17 in WSL 2 (ubuntu)

-- Go back to `powershell` and run `WSL 2` using the below command:
+- Go back to `PowerShell` and run `WSL 2` using the below command:
 ```
 wsl
 ```
 - `WSL 2` will ask to set a root password the first time it's run
 - After setting root password you should see bash shell home dir
 ```
-youruser@LAPTOP-NNNNN:/mnt/c/Users/youruser/
+youruser@YOURPCNAME:/mnt/c/Users/youruser/
 ```
 - Note that from this point onwards all the command line commands should be done in `WSL 2` bash shell
 - Run the below commands to install openjdk-17